Storey's Field Community Centre & Nursery

 McInnes Usher McKnight Architects (MUMA)

-Storey’s Field Community Centre & Nursery is an impressive landmark for the newly created community of Eddington in North West Cambridge.
+Storey’s Field Community Centre & Nursery is an award winning landmark for the newly created community of Eddington in North West Cambridge.

-A joint venture by the University of Cambridge and Cambridge City Council, Storey’s Field Centre has been strategically designed by London based McInnes Usher McKnight Architects (MUMA).
+A joint venture by the University of Cambridge and Cambridge City Council, Storey’s Field Centre has been strategically designed by London based McInnes Usher McKnight Architects (MUMA) and impeccably finished by Subcontractor Anglian Brickwork.
 Their ambitious aspirations were to provide a public building of the highest-calibre, with a range of flexible spaces that will cater for a variety of uses, serving both the new community and the wider Cambridge public.

 The 100-place nursery building has been arranged around three sides of a landscaped courtyard that provides an extensive but secure play space, with the fourth side forming the community centre.
 Each elevation of the scheme has been composed carefully by the architects with thoughtful inclusions such as the primary coloured niched windows in geometric shapes for the nursery children, as well as playful pinhole windows that mark the star constellations of Aquarius and Gemini.